deephyper/tutorials/tutorials/scripts/04_CORDS_Training/README.rst

   import torchvision
   from torchvision import CIFAR10

 We can use CORDS' dataset generator to simplify preprocessing.
+Make sure to adapt the output path of the downloaded dataset ``/lus/grand/projects/datascience/ianwixom/expcifar/``:

 .. code-block:: python